nimaaskarian/learncpp-extract/README.md

 ### Runtime

 - [nodejs](https://nodejs.org/en/) (to run .js files in cli)
-- npm dependencies (installed using `npm install` command in your terminal, cmd or PowerShell when inside `alaatv`s directory)
+- npm dependencies (installed using `npm install` command in your terminal, cmd or PowerShell when inside `learncpp-extract`s directory)
-- [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf) (to convert urls to html)
+- [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf) (to convert urls to pdf)

 ## Installation